GENERAL SCHOOL OPERATIONS

 A student may receive credit in a foreign language by examination under the following conditions:

-Second year credit may be granted to a student with further testing and with approval of the administration in consultation with the teacher.
+Second year credit may be granted to a student with further testing and with approval of the Academic Standards Committee in consultation with the teacher.

 The letter system of grading is used: